- This post contains affiliate links. Read more here.

 Need ideas?
 Here are a few great sun protection apparel options to protect your dog’s skin from the sun:

 - A lightweight, light-colored t-shirt, modified to fit your dog’s torso

 - A sun shirt or rash guard

-- Doggy visors to shade delicate face skin (Playa Pup has multiple sizes and colors)
+- Doggy hats or visors to shade delicate face skin (Playa Pup has multiple sizes and colors)